Help to apply, renew and update

 The only exception is for authorised carers and adult household members of authorised carers who live interstate.

 Information your employer needs from you

-Make sure you give your employer your Application number when you apply and then your Working with Children Check number when you receive it.
-Note that those working in the education sector must provide a WWC number to engage in child-related work.
+Make sure you give your employer your application APP number when you apply and then your Working with Children Check WWC number when you receive it.
+People in child-related work in the education sector must provide a WWC number to engage in child-related work.

 Find your Check number

 When you update, renew or request your Check number you will be sent an email.
-Remember to also check your junk folder.
+Remember to also check your junk or spam folders.

 Renew three months before expiry